Chrisss50/ViralToolBox/part_PdfReport/README.txt

 Read me for Creating Pdf reports with the viral toolbox

+The reportlab library is recommended for the following functions.

 The writePDF function creates a dynamic report:
 The necessary parameters are: